Message Persistence API for JavaScript SDK

 PubNub supports Callbacks, Promises, and Async/Await for asynchronous JS operations.
 The recommended pattern is Async/Await and all sample requests in this document are based on it.
 This pattern returns a status only on detecting an error.
 To receive the status errors, you must use the try...catch syntax in your code.

-Fetch History
+Fetch history

-It's possible to control how messages are returned and in what order.
+You can control how messages are returned and in what order.

 Method(s)